TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/configuration/index.md

     └── ttn-lw-stack-docker.yml    # configuration file for {{% tts %}}
 ```

-Note that you must replace the example server address `thethings.example.com` in `ttn-lw-stack-docker.yml`, and you should change additional settings for production deployments, which we cover below.
+After that make sure you replace the example server address `thethings.example.com` in `ttn-lw-stack-docker.yml` with your own.
+The easiest way to do this is to use the search and replace function in your preferred code editor.

+Next proceed to the instructions below for how to change additional settings for production deployments.

 ## Configuration Files Explained